alecmuffett/real-world-onion-sites/README.md

 ```

 If there are many onions, submit a few, key, ones, plus an "index"
-page for the others; the "index" page *must* be an onion site, and
+page for the others.
+The "index" page *must* be an onion site, and
-*should* be followed with a sub-bullet for its cleartext equivalent.
+*must* be followed with a sub-bullet for its cleartext equivalent; see
+existing examples for precedent.

 Pull requests for the SecureDrop or GlobalLeaks lists will be accepted
 only for entries of the form: